Seychelles People's Defence Force: Presidential Security Unit (PSU)

-The Presidential Security Unit (PSU) was created in 1977 alongside the Infantry Unit to engage in protection duties for the President of Seychelles and his/her residence.
+The Presidential Security Unit (PSU) was created in 1977 alongside the Infantry Unit to engage in protection duties for the President of Seychelles and their residence.
 It also provides support during transit, and social gatherings.

 Various instructors from foreign nations conduct training with the PSU.
 It is one of the most elite units in the SPDF.
 The PSU is located at State House and is administratively attached to the Special Forces Unit.

 Other components

 National Brass Band

 The National Brass Band is the official military band of the SPDF.
 Its origins date back to 1925 as the Brass Ensemble.
 It began when the Mariste Brothers of the Roman Catholic Mission training musicians to play the various instruments.
 The band was disbanded in 1943 as instruments were being delivered by the British Army.
 The band was reformed only to be disbanded after World War II, with its instruments being acquired by the Seychelles Scout Association.

 A new brass band known as LAFANSA came into being, with a police band also being augmented.
 With the establishment of the Conservatoire of Music and Dance in 1981, the Police Band was reorganised into the National Brass Band under the patronage of the Ministry of Education.

 Antoinc Azcmia became its first conductor, leading a unit which was from 1981 to 1996, a voluntary band (a unit in which musicians are employed on a part-time basis).
 Full-time musicians were recruited in 1996, and three years later, it was transferred to the Ministry of Defence and based at the Seychelles Defence Academy.
 Azcmia retired in 2001, being replaced by Thomas Busanya.

 Educational institutions

 Seychelles Defence Academy (SDA)

 The Seychelles Defence Academy (SDA) was established on 2 June 1990 by President France-Albert René.
 SDA is the premier training institute of the SPDF.
-The first training camp of the SDA is at Point Larue.
+The first training camp of the SDA was at Point Larue.
 The first training was conducted with the help of advisors from the Tanzania People's Defence Force as well as former British Army personnel.
 It was later decided to shift the camp to Perseverance Island.